edgeimpulse/example-standalone-inferencing-ti-launchxl/README.md

 ## Troubleshooting

-**fatal: IcePick_C: Error initializing emulator: (Error -260 @ 0x0)**
+**Flashing**

-If during flashing you encounter the above titled issue.
+If during flashing you encounter flashing issue.
 Then..

 Ensure:

 1. your device is properly connected and/or your cable is not damaged.
 2. you have the proper permissions to access the USB device.

 If on Linux you may want to try copying `tools/71-ti-permissions.rules` to `/etc/udev/rules.d/`.
 Then re-attach the USB cable and try again.